 Welcome back to another edition of NHL Power Rankings here at Full Press Hockey for this season.

-Time to dive into the NHL Power Rankings and find out where these teams stand after a week off.
+Time to dive into the NHL Power Rankings and find out where these teams stand after a couple of weeks off.

 NHL Power Rankings

 1. Boston Bruins (Previous Ranking 1)

 The Boston Bruins are the most complete team in the NHL right now and remain number one on the NHL Power Rankings.
 Shocker.
 David Pastrnak was just named the first star of the week and is not slowing down.
 They have four regulation losses and continue to be dominant on the road.
 Even with Jake DeBrusk out, the Bruins continue to be a machine.
 The question is can they complete the task and make this a truly historic season?

 2. Toronto Maple Leafs (Previous Ranking 2)